ESMValGroup/ESMValTool/doc/sphinx/source/input.rst

     esmvaltool data list

-Datasets for which auto-download is supported can be obtained with:
+Datasets for which auto-download is supported can be downloaded with:

 .. code-block:: bash

-    esmvaltool data download --config_file [CONFIG_FILE] -o [DATASET_LIST]
+    esmvaltool data download --config_file [CONFIG_FILE] [DATASET_LIST]

 For other datasets, downloading instructions can be obtained with: